Search Filters

 Meniscal Procedures are not Increased with Delayed ACL Reconstruction and Rehabilitation: Results from a Randomized Controlled Trial

-Sabine van der Graaff, MD, NETHERLANDS Max Reijman, PhD, NETHERLANDS Eline van Es, MSc, NETHERLANDS Sita Bierma-Zeinstra, MD, NETHERLANDS Jan Verhaar, MD, PhD, Prof., NETHERLANDS Duncan E. Meuffels, MD, PhD, NETHERLANDS
+Sabine van der Graaff, MD, NETHERLANDS Max Reijman, PhD, NETHERLANDS Eline van Es, MSc, NETHERLANDS Sita Bierma-Zeinstra, MD, NETHERLANDS Jan Verhaar, MD, PhD, Prof., NETHERLANDS Duncan E. Meuffels, MD, PhD, Prof., NETHERLANDS

 Erasmus University Medical Center, Rotterdam, NETHERLANDS